How to Access Property Records in Alaska

 - Loan Amount and Term - The document specifies the loan amount, interest rate, how long it will be in effect, plus the repayment terms.

-- Details of Parties Involved - A mortgage document indicates the parties involved by name, positions, addresses, and contact information.
+- Details of Parties Involved - A mortgage document indicates the parties involved by name, position, address, and contact information.

 - Obligation and Covenants - The document may state the various covenants and obligations the borrower must adhere to for the term.